Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 However, the deliberate addition of “socially disadvantaged” stems from the need to highlight how dangerous eugenic ideology is, and how anyone can easily fall into its trap, alongside the notion that protecting the socially disadvantaged contributes to societal well-being.

-Why Justice Isn’t Always Right
+Why Justice is Not Necessarily Right

 These two are prime examples.

-They are necessary behaviours in society.
+They are necessary actions in society.

 Justice is about being useful to someone.